nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 **Abstract**

-Animals need to move to find a mating partner.
-The mate search is cost.
-However, the cost of mate search is not studied.
-In termites, mate search can happen in a very short period, and extended search incurs a lot of costs.
-Here we quantified the cost of mate search in termites.
-According to time, traveled distance of termites decreased.
-Furthermore, termites that engaged in mate search for three days had lower colony foundation success and small number of offspring.
-Furthermore, we found that the termite engaged in mate search for three days discounted their mate partner selection.
-They often form tandem pairs even with the same-sex partners.

-**Keywords**
+Random search theories predict that animals employ movement patterns that optimize encounter rates with target resources.
+However, animals are not always able to achieve the optimal random search.
+Energy depletion, for example, limits searchers’ movement activities, forcing them to adjust their behaviors before and after the encounters.
+Here we quantified the cost of mate search in a termite, *Reticulitermes speratus*, and revealed that the cost reduces the selectivity of mating partners.
+After a dispersal flight, termites keep searching for a mating partner; otherwise, they die.
+We found that their movement activity and diffusiveness progressively declined over observational days.
+Our data-based simulations qualitatively confirmed that this reduced movement diffusiveness decreased the searching efficiency.
+Also, termites with prolonged search periods had lower colony foundation success and fewer offspring.
+Thus, mate search imposes doubled costs on termites.
+Finally, we found that termites with an extended mate search reduced the selectivity of mating partners, where males immediately paired with any encountering females and even frequently exhibited same-sex pairing.
+Thus, termites dramatically changed their mate search behavior depending on their physiological conditions.
+It is essential to account for the searchers’ internal states to fill the gap between random search theories and empirical behavioral observations.

+**Keywords:** Random walk; Tandem runs; Sexual selection; Social insects; Movement ecology

 **Introduction**